-To measure the impact of nonprofit arts and culture audiences in the City of St. Paul, data were collected from 789 attendees to cultural events that took place in the Seven-County Metro Area during calendar year 2014.
-Researchers used an audience-intercept methodology, a standard technique in which patrons complete a written survey about their event-related spending while attending the event.
-In the Seven-County Metro Area, arts attendees spend an average of \$27.58 per person, per event as a direct result of their attendance to the event.
+To measure the impact of White Bear Center for the Arts' performance attendees, data were collected from 789 attendees to cultural events that took place in the Seven-County Metro Area during calendar year 2014.
+Researchers used an audience-intercept methodology-a standard technique in which patrons complete a written survey about their event-related spending while attending the event.
+Based on the survey data, the region's attendees spend an average of \$27.58 per person, per performance as a direct result of their attendance.
 Local businesses that cater to arts and culture audiences reap the rewards of this economic activity.